 In California, a Medicaid state plan amendment ("SPA") was submitted to CMS by the state requesting and extension of a prior provider tax and related Medicaid supplemental payment program retroactive to July 1, 2011 through December 31, 2013.
-In June, 2012, CMS approved a portion of the SPA which did not have a material impact on our consolidated financial statements during the three or six-month periods ended June 30, 2013 or 2012.
+In June, 2012, CMS approved a portion of the SPA which did not have a material impact on our consolidated financial statements during the three or nine-month periods ended September 30, 2013 or 2012.
 In June, 2013, CMS approved the Medicaid managed care component of the SPA which was retroactive to July 1, 2011.
-The net aggregate benefit for the period of July 1, 2011 through June 30, 2013 was \$11 million (of which \$8 million was applicable to prior years) which is included in our financial results for the three and six-month periods ended June 30, 2013.
+The net aggregate benefit for the period of July 1, 2011 through June 30, 2013 was \$11 million (of which \$8 million was applicable to prior years) which was included in our financial results during the second quarter of 2013.
+In October, 2013 the state of California enacted new legislation (SB 239) that would continue the provider tax and related Medicaid supplemental payment program for three years effective January 1, 2014.
+Although this successor program, which is subject to CMS's approval, is expected to have a favorable impact on our future results of operations, we are unable to estimate the impact at this time.

 We incur health-care related taxes ("Provider Taxes") imposed by states in the form of a licensing fee, assessment or other mandatory payment which are related to: (i) healthcare items or services; (ii) the provision of, or the authority to provide, the health care items of services, or; (iii) the payment for the health care items or services.
 Such Provider Taxes are subject to various federal regulations that limit the scope and amount of the taxes that can be levied by states in order to secure federal matching dollars as part of their respective state Medicaid programs.
 We derive a related Medicaid reimbursement benefit from assessed Provider Taxes in the form of Medicaid claims based payment increases and/or lump sum Medicaid supplemental payments.
-Including the impact of programs approved in Oklahoma, Indiana and Ohio during the first six months of 2012 and the above-mentioned managed care component of the California SPA which was approved during the second quarter of 2013 (retroactive to July, 2011), we earned an aggregate net benefit of approximately \$27 million and \$12 million during the three-month periods ended June 301, 2013 and 2012, respectively, and approximately \$39 million and \$28 million during the six-month periods ended June 30, 2013 and 2012, respectively.
-We estimate that our aggregate net benefit from Provider Tax programs will approximate \$67 million during 2013 (including the above-mentioned prior year impact of \$8 million recorded during the second quarter of 2013 in connection with the managed care portion of the California SPA).
-Included in the 2013 estimated aggregate net benefit from Provider Tax programs is approximately \$14 million earned in Oklahoma, \$13 million in California and \$9 million in Arkansas.
+Including the impact of programs approved in Oklahoma, Indiana and Ohio during the first nine months of 2012 and the above-mentioned managed care component of the California SPA which was approved during the second quarter of 2013 (retroactive to July, 2011), we earned an aggregate net benefit of approximately \$13 million and \$11 million during the three-month periods ended September 30, 2013 and 2012, respectively, and approximately \$51 million and \$44 million during the nine-month periods ended September 30, 2013 and 2012, respectively.
+We estimate that our aggregate net benefit from Provider Tax programs will approximate \$64 million during 2013 (including the above-mentioned prior year impact of \$8 million recorded during the second quarter of 2013 in connection with the managed care portion of the California SPA).
+Included in the 2013 estimated aggregate net benefit from Provider Tax programs is approximately \$14 million earned in Oklahoma, \$11 million in California and \$9 million in Arkansas.
 Provider Taxes are governed by both federal and state laws and are subject to future legislative changes that, if reduced from current rates in several states, could have a material adverse impact on our consolidated future results of operations.